 Electric heating with woodburning stove.
 Electric oven and hob, microwave, fridge, washing machine, TV, WiFi.
 Fuel, power and starter pack for fire/stove inc. in rent.
 Bed linen and towels inc. in rent.
 Roadside parking.
 Travel cot and highchair available.
-Small enclosed patio at rear with furniture.
+Small patio at rear with furniture.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shop and pub 1 mile.

 Fishing village nestled on a hillside in Cornwall.
 The picturesque harbour, surrounded by its maze of winding narrow streets, draws visitors from miles around, while in the distance St Michael's Mount stands proudly in the centre of Mounts Bay.
 The Minack cliff-top theatre is a few miles along the coast, while reminders of the region's ancient past in the form of Dolmens and standing stones appear everywhere.
 St Ives, with its beaches, harbour and narrow winding streets, is just 12 miles away.

 Cornwall is a region full of history, culture and unique identity.
 So unique in fact that Cornwall has its very own language (Kernowek), flag (St Piran's Banner) and national anthem (Trelawney).
 In 2014 the UK government officially recognised the fine people of Cornwall as a national minority group, meaning that Cornish heritage and traditions now join the Irish, Scottish and Welsh as a protected Celtic group.